vyrjana/pyimpspec/index.md

 ## How to use

 The pyimpspec package should now be importable in, e.g., a Python script or a Jupyter notebook.
-See [this Jupyter notebook](https://github.com/vyrjana/pyimpspec/blob/main/examples/examples.ipynb) for examples of how to use the various functions and classes.
+Check out [this Jupyter notebook](https://github.com/vyrjana/pyimpspec/blob/main/examples/examples.ipynb) for examples of how to use the various functions and classes.

 [The API documentation can be found here](https://vyrjana.github.io/pyimpspec/api)